 I suppose what is underlying all of this is a question of social justice, how you treat people, within our society.
 People who might be vulnerable.

 Exactly.
 And who we are talking about here are older people.
 Older people living in care homes.
 Now in England the people living in care homes – older people – are the average is 85 years plus.
-An often they have multiborbidity, so that means they cant look after themselves anymore.
+An often they have multimorbidity, so that means they cant look after themselves anymore.
 Many of them are dementia sufferers.
 So they are vulnerable people, a lot of them.
-And this issue of human rights and older people in care homes is really about social justice for these people and how do we perceive them in our society, what lives do we want them to have and what lifes do we want to lead when we are older.
+And this issue of human rights and older people in care homes is really about social justice for these people and how do we perceive them in our society, what lives do we want them to have and what lives do we want to lead when we are older.
 So this is really the issue what this is for me about is social justice for older people living in care homes.
 And here I would like to add that I am concentrating on care homes but most care is actually provided residentially in their own homes.
 So this is just as an important an issue and human rights talking in relation to care at home is a very different issue again and it is just as important but it is an issue that I cant look at at the moment because that would just be too much.

 Do you have a specific set of human rights that you are focusing on in your research?